algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 Those icons are used on the main selection bar, to switch between the different main pages.

-The other icons are used for more generic utilization, with fixed colors for each type of background (light and dark):
+The other icons are used for more generic utilization, with fixed colors:

 - "Burger" menu icon: <img src="../images/functional/icons/burger_menu_icon.png" width="5%" align="center"> (color: FFFFFF)